 When they do, you can collaborate with them to create mutually beneficial content, exchange guest posts, or even just continue talking to each other on social media—any time your brand is referenced, you’ll probably get new visibility and traffic.

 This is a bit of an oversimplification of influencer marketing, but it gives you the high-level view.
-I covered influencer marketing a bit more in-depth in my article at Forbes, How to Use Influencer Marketing to Boost Traffic and Sales.

 I’ll also be stuck giving you the high-level concept of SEO, as it’s a ridiculously complicated topic (but as you’ll soon see, I’ve written in-depth guides on that, too!).
 So here’s the bird’s-eye view: through SEO, you’ll be making changes to your site, producing content, and managing off-site connections to increase your organic search rankings for relevant terms in search engines like Google and Bing.